patch/cldr-number-pm5/README.md

 # NAME

-CLDR::Number - Unicode CLDR formatter for numbers
+CLDR::Number - Number formatters using the Unicode CLDR

 # SYNOPSIS